 The geodemographic classification created by Spotzi is based on microdata from Census Offices all over the world, Eurostat and local data partners.

 Strongly correlated variables were removed to avoid the duplication of particular factors.
-This finally resulted in 10 main groups.
-These main groups represent the median demographic composition of the World.
-Some countries like the UK and Canada have a strong Ethnic diversity.
-The Office for National Statistics as well as the Census Office in the Netherlands create groups based on their Ethnic background.
-Spotzi however looked at the housing preferences and Purchasing Power of the Ethnic groups and divided them accordingly.
+This resulted in the formation of ten main groups.
+These main groups represent the median demographic composition of the world.
+Some countries like the UK and Canada have a strong ethnic diversity.
+The Office for National Statistics as well as the Census Office in the Netherlands create groups based on their ethnic background.
+Spotzi however looked at the housing preferences and purchasing power of ethnic groups and divides them accordingly.

 The names and descriptions are meant to provide greater insight than just examining the statistical outputs of cluster analysis alone.
-While they may not necessarily reflect the characteristics of the entire population, they are likely to represent the general characteristics for the majority of areas assigned to specific clusters.
+While they may not necessarily reflect the characteristics of the entire population, they represent the general characteristics for the majority of areas assigned to specific clusters.

-The Consumer Styles data can be obtained at the following geographical levels:
+The Consumer Styles data can be obtained at the following three geographical levels:

-Spotzi’s Consumer Styles can be used in our Mapbuilder or third party GIS software.
-We are able to deliver to following formats:
+Spotzi’s consumer styles data can be used in our MapBuilder or third-party GIS software.
+We are able to deliver the data to the following formats: